dakilaledesma/intro-ml/hw4-tutorial.md

-Probably the most helpful resource I can give you to visualize the effects of CNNs is just through this cool visualization: https://cs.stanford.edu/people/karpathy/convnetjs/demo/mnist.html I very much encourage you to look at the demo above, scrolling down into "network visualization"
+Probably the most helpful resource I can give you to visualize the effects of CNNs is just through this cool visualization: https://cs.stanford.edu/people/karpathy/convnetjs/demo/mnist.html I very much encourage you to look at the demo above, scrolling down into "network visualization."
+This comes with many intuitions on how data propagates over a neural network.